-\$500,000,000 % Senior Notes Due 2025 Fully and Unconditionally Guaranteed by DCP Midstream, LP
+% Senior Notes Due 2029 Fully and Unconditionally Guaranteed by DCP Midstream, LP

-We are offering \$500,000,000 aggregate principal amount of our % Senior Notes due 2025, or the "notes."
-Interest on the notes will be paid semi-annually in arrears on and of each year, commencing , 2019.
-The notes will mature on , 2025 unless redeemed prior to maturity.
+We are offering \$500,000,000 aggregate principal amount of our % Senior Notes due 2029, or the "notes."
+Interest on the notes will be paid semi-annually in arrears on of each year, commencing , 2019.
+The notes will mature on unless redeemed prior to maturity.

-We may redeem the notes in whole or in part, at any time or from time to time prior to maturity at the redemption prices described in this prospectus supplement under "Description of the Notes-Optional Redemption."
+We may redeem the notes in whole or in part, at any time or from time, to time prior to maturity at the redemption prices described in this prospectus supplement under "Description of the Notes-Optional Redemption."

 The notes will be our senior unsecured obligations, ranking equally in right of payment with our other existing and future senior unsecured indebtedness.
 The notes will be fully and unconditionally guaranteed on a senior unsecured basis by our parent, DCP Midstream, LP, or "DCP."
-The guarantee by DCP will rank equally in right of payment to all of DCP's existing and future senior unsecured indebtedness.
+The guarantee by DCP will rank equally in right of payment to all of DCP's existing and future senior unsecured indebtedness and DCP's guarantees on our existing senior unsecured indebtedness.

 The notes are a new issue of securities with no established trading market.
 The notes will not be listed on any securities exchange.

 Investing in the notes involves risks.
-See "Risk Factors" beginning on page S-11 of this prospectus supplement and page 1 of the accompanying prospectus.
+See "Risk Factors" beginning on page S-10 of this prospectus supplement and page 1 of the accompanying prospectus.